 Linking OHSU, the medical community, and the people of the Pacific Northwest

-The Emergency Communication Center (ECC) located at OHSU in Portland, OR. has many roles within OHSU, Doernbecher Children's Hospital (DCH), Emergency Medical Services, and the Northwest region.
+The Emergency Communication Center (ECC) at OHSU in Portland, Oregon, has many roles within OHSU, OHSU Doernbecher Children's Hospital , Emergency Medical Services, and the Northwest region.
 Our work environment is dynamic with multiple roles.
 We provide:

 - Patient Transfers

 Oregon - A national leader in trauma strategy